jylisadoney/soc/README.md

-# Sociology 460 Library Session
+# Sociology Library Sessions

-Jekyll repository for the "Sociology 460 Library Session" at the University of Idaho Library.
+Jekyll repository for "Sociology Library Sessions" at the University of Idaho Library.

 <link to repository>